 According to this budding civil servant, coming from a backward underdeveloped region and belonging to a minority community has acted more as an insight for him to study the horizontal differences that exist in the society.
 Moreover, his first-hand tryst with social ostracisation has also provided him with vivid solutions to such deep-rooted problems as an administrator.

-2. Kuldeep Dwivedi (27 yrs old) IPS- Security Guard’s Son
+2. Kuldeep Dwivedi (27 yrs old) IRS- Security Guard’s Son

 Kuldeep Dwivedi has managed to secure an all India rank 242 in the civil service exam conducted by UPSC in 2015.
 Kuldeep Dwivedi, son of a security Guard at Lucknow University has proved that no obstacle is too great to stop your will to succeed.
 His father Surya Kant Dwivedi works at the University of Lucknow as a security guard and struggles to make end meets for his family of five.